1931 CADILLAC SERIES 355-A ROADSTER

 As the 1920s drew to a close, General Motors, under Alfred P. Sloan, was in control of the widely diverse American automobile market.
-The roaring Twenties was a time of opulence and excess for many and, though America's rich and famous were looking toward Packard and Duesenberg to fulfill their needs, the Cadillac division remained a seemingly unchallengable namesake in the automotive industry.
-This position was maintained by continually innovating and producing designs that, without fault, exhibited timeless elegance and styling individuality.
+The roaring twenties was a time of opulence and excess for many, and though America's rich and famous were looking toward Packard and Duesenberg to fulfill their needs, the Cadillac division remained a seemingly unchallengable namesake in the automotive industry.
+They did this by continually innovating and producing designs that, without fault, exhibited timeless elegance and styling individuality.
 Whether it was the sporting look of a V8 Roadster or the powerful magnificence of a V16 Sport Phaeton, all of the Cadillac models exemplified their slogan, The Standard of the World.